 4. 49% of marketers believe that 20–40% of their leads come from referrals

-5. Brand messages are re-shared 24 times more frequently when distributed by employees’ through employee advocacy vs the brand
+5. Brand messages are re‑shared far more frequently when distributed by employees rather than brand accounts

-6. Companies with a successful employee advocacy program are 58% more likely to attract, and 20% more likely to retain, top talent
+6. Companies with a strong employee advocacy program are more likely to attract and retain top talent

-7. People pay over 2x more attention to posts and recommendations from their friends than brands or influencers
+7. People pay significantly more attention to recommendations from friends than brands or influencers

-8. 82% of consumers proactively seek referrals from peers before making purchasing decisions
+8. 82% of consumers seek referrals from peers before making purchasing decisions

-9. 28% of Millennials say they won’t try a product if their friedns don’t approve of it
+9. 28% of Millennials say they won’t try a product without peer approval

-12. 86% of employees participating in an employee advocacy program said it positively impacted their careers
+12. Many employees say participating in advocacy positively impacts their careers

-13. 74% of people find posts from personal accounts more persuasive than posts from brand accounts
+13. Most audiences find posts from personal accounts more persuasive than brand posts

 Brand Advocacy Business Cases